Tools

 Novel-T

-Novel-T is a Swiss company focusing on addressing Public Health challenges.
-We’ve aimed at generalizing technical solutions to make them applicable to different programmes.
+Novel-T is a Swiss company focusing on addressing public health challenges.
+It aims at generalizing technical solutions to make them applicable to different programmes.

 The NT· (pronounced “antidot”) is a rugged electronic device specifically designed to address some of the limitations of smartphones when used for the monitoring of public health interventions.
 It combines passive GPS tracking and active data collection.
-It features a high-contrast screen, a GPS chip, control buttons, a USB-C connector, Bluetooth, and GSM cellular connectivity.
-The device can be used for 1 month on a single charge and can operate fully offline.
+It features a high-contrast screen, a GPS chip, control buttons, a USB-C connector, Bluetooth and GSM cellular connectivity.
+The device can be used for one month on a single charge and can operate fully offline.
 The data collected by the device can be extracted by USB, uploaded online, or on a smartphone via Bluetooth.
 When used in passive mode, no training is required, which makes it easy to scale up.
 Despite the device being capable of standalone operation, it is also fully integrated with the online Geospatial Tracking System (GTS).
 The GTS system allows monitoring intervention delivery with reliable and timely insight into field activities.
 It works either with smartphones or NT· devices.
-Within your organization’s workspace, you can configure your field activities and upload a geospatial micro-plan representing the areas targeted by your intervention.
-Using the data received from the devices, the GTS dashboard allows identification of service delivery gaps and course correction of your intervention when teams are still in the field.
-The GTS is a generic tool that can be used to monitor all sorts of interventions such as Vaccination campaigns, ITN distribution, MDA campaigns, supervisory visits, enumerations, etc.
+Within an organization’s workspace, field activities can be configured and a geospatial microplan representing the areas targeted by your intervention can be uploaded.
+Using the data received from the devices, the GTS dashboard allows identification of service delivery gaps and course correction of interventions when teams are still in the field.
+The GTS is a generic tool that can be used to monitor all sorts of interventions such as vaccination campaigns, ITN distribution, mass drug administration (MDA) campaigns, supervisory visits, enumerations, etc.

 Website: https://novel-t.ch/